Pushing the Boundaries of IoT App Design

 In typical everyday apps, the app interacts with the user and the database stored in the cloud.
 So whatever the user does in the app, it is a matter of interaction between them, the app, and the cloud.

-For example, if we wanted to power on all the lights in a warehouse, it would be enough to be in the range of only one light, and the others would also light up.
-This way of operation brings us a lot of exciting usability benefits but also adds a significant amount of complexity while designing it.
+Since the end user is at the center of our development process, we never compromise on usability.
+For example, if someone wanted to power on all the lights in a warehouse, they would have to be in the range of only one light, and the others would also light up.

-Since most IoT projects are relatively big, with a long development time (more than two years), the design has to be done right from the start.
+Since most Internet of Things projects are relatively big, with a long development time (more than two years), IoT app design has to be considered – and nailed down right from the start.
 Any slight change can result in much extra development effort, even if it is just a small UI thing.
 That’s why it is essential to research and validate before making any big design decision.

-Most IoT apps often have to be a bit conservative in design to make them more future-proof.
+Most IoT app design solutions often have to be a bit conservative in order to be future-proof.
 For example, in our app, devices belong to projects divided into groups consisting of zones and areas.
-To add to that, we have cloud backup, access sharing, and many other features.
+Additionally, we have cloud backup, access sharing, and many other features.
 The navigation has to be set up well to make the app more intuitive and easier to use.

 Interacting with physical devices for usability testing can get complicated